 Crypto exchanges still offer far worse customer support than traditional financial institutions.
 Binance and Coinbase could both do a lot better, too.
 Neither exchange wins the Coinbase VS Binance customer support round.
 The crypto community deserves better!

 Before you decide which exchange is best for you, there’s one more round to go.
 The last round of competition is called, Binance VS Coinbase: Mobile Platforms.

 Coinbase and Binance both have mobile apps, but which is better?
 Let’s see what users think:

 So, Coinbase wins the battle of mobile apps due to its availability and popularity.

 I’m almost done, so I’ve put everything you’ve learned so far into a handy Binance VS Coinbase comparison chart.

 |User Friendliness||Very High||Medium|

-This battle of Binance vs Coinbase ends in a happy tie!
-It’s been a pleasure telling you about two of the most professional, reliable and user-friendly exchanges on the market.
+This battle of Binance VS Coinbase ends in a happy tie!
+It’s been a pleasure telling you about two of the most professional, reliable, and user-friendly exchanges on the market.
 What do you think?
-Do you think there’s a better exchange out there?
+Do you believe there’s a better exchange out there?
 If you do, let me know and I’ll check it out!